Cookbook

 In your runscript, you can instruct ESM-Tools to substitute a given default namelist by a namelist of your choice.

-3. Bare in mind, that namelists are first loaded by ESM-Tools, and then modified by the default namelist_changes in the configuration files.
-If you want to ignore all those changes for the your new namelist you’ll need to add remove_namelist_changes: [<name_of_your_namelist>].
+in the configuration files.
+If you want to ignore all those changes for the your new namelist you’ll need to addremove_namelist_changes: [<name_of_your_namelist>]

 Warning